ChillSpotIT/ChillTool-s/README.md

 # 🌐 ChillTool's

 **ChillTool's** is a constantly evolving browser extension, designed to unlock powerful features and improvements for your Uhmegle experience.
-Here, you'll find the **latest and most stealth-optimized** versions — which may be harder to detect than those shared on our Discord server.
+Here, you'll find the **latest and most stealth-optimized** versions, which may be harder to detect than those shared on our Discord server.

 ## ❓ What is ChillTool's?